andrewMacmurray/susie-macmurray/collections/_essays/gender-conflict-weight-of-mythology.md

 ---
-layout: text
-title: gender conflict and the weight of mythology
+title: Gender Conflict, and the Weight of Mythology
-permalink: /published-materials/gender-conflict-weight-of-mythology
+author: Natasha Howes
 ---

-**Gender, Conflict and the Weight of Mythology**

-**By Natasha Howes**

 Catalogue essay accompanying the Susie MacMurray Hinterland exhibition April / May 2016 Danese Corey Gallery, New York, NY USA